SvenAelterman/Azure-HubAndSpokeResearchEnclave/README.md

 ## Features

-- Optional use of customer-managed keys for encryption at rest.
+- Optional use of customer-managed keys for encryption at rest (required for FedRAMP Moderate compliance).
 - Optional peering to a central hub.
+- Choice between Active Directory or Azure Active Directory for device authentication and management.
+Optionally, use Intune for device management with AAD.

 ### Compliance